alex-mous/Tree-Pi/README.md

 <h1>Tree Pi</h1>
-<h2>How to build a Raspberry Pi-controlled water level monitor and alert system for natural Christmas trees</h2>
+<h2>Build a Raspberry Pi-controlled water level monitor and alert system for natural Christmas trees!</h2>

 <h3>Problem</h3>
 As anyone who has had a natural Christmas tree for Christmas knows, it is difficult to tell when and how much to water the tree needs.
 If not done correctly, watering the tree can result in either a large mess to clean up or a tree without any needles.